MillionConcepts/lhorizon/readme.md

 serverside changes at JPL that prevented it from correctly parsing queries involving target or observer locations given in planetodetic coordinates, and more specifically to provide suppport for queries related to arbitrary locations on the lunar surface.
-In the process, we extended it to implement a more efficient parser, add support for fast queries in bulk, and remove the use of `astroquery` and `astropy` features (in particular, `astropy` tables are very powerful, but too slow for the applications we wrote this for).
+In the process, we extended it to implement a more efficient parser, add support for fast queries in bulk, and remove the use of `astroquery` and `astropy` features (for both performance and API compatibility reasons).
 At some point, we realized that a fast, standalone interface to Horizons might be useful to the community at large and decided to polish it into a general-use package.

 ### pronunciation